-For several weeks, anti-vaccine activists from all around the world have targeted a nurse from Tennessee, Tiffany Dover, stalking and harassing her, her employer, and her family.
+For several weeks in late 2020 and early 2021, anti-vaccine activists from all around the world targeted a nurse from Tennessee, Tiffany Dover, stalking and harassing her, her employer, and her family.
 This post describes the kind of behavior Tiffany Dover was subjected to, offers some steps people in that situation can take, and points to the features of social media that make this kind of targeted harassment possible.

 Ms. Dover was not the only – or even the worst – case of this kind of sustained harassment in the past years.
 The worst is probably the extensive, ugly, horrible targeting of the families who lost children in the Sandy Hook shooting.